-Bigger and better Restaurants got bigger beginning in the 1990s.
+Restaurants got bigger beginning in the 1990s.
 In Greenwich, a good economy and an influx of office workers in town helped usher in larger eating establishments.

 The bigger dining establishments led the Greenwich town administration to craft new regulations to combat noise and overly intrusive operations.
 A prohibition on second-floor dining, as well as rooftop dining, was enacted over 20 years ago.